Quantum-Inventions/qa-automation-challenge/jobs/SDE/Assignments/SDE-FE-Assignment.md

 - Make sure your app is runnable on Windows, Mac OS X and Linux
 - Do not include any paid software dependencies
 - Include instructions for setting up and running your application
-- Containerized app is a plus

-### Mock APIs

-Simulate API like behaviour using following approach -
+- You are free to add any open source CSS framework like bootstrap, material ui as per the need
-* You can use API mock service: https://reqres.in/.
+- You can use API mock service https://reqres.in/, for API needs.
 Visit the site for more details.

 ### Description